ggonnella/gfapy/doc/tutorial/comments.rst

 itself is read-only.
 To remove a comment from the Gfa, you need to find the instance in the list, and call :func:`~gfapy.line.common.disconnection.Disconnection.disconnect` on it.
-To add a comment to a :class:`~gfapy.gfa.Gfa` instance is done similary to other lines, by using the :func:`Gfa.add_line(line)
+To add a comment to a :class:`~gfapy.gfa.Gfa` instance is done similarly to other lines, by using the :func:`Gfa.add_line(line)
 <gfapy.lines.creators.Creators.add_line>` method.